RapidCodeLab/gopusher-wiki/docs/01-intro.md

 ### Subscribers tracking by channels

-Place subscription code on any sites and separate them by channel for followtargeting.
-For example set channels "adult", "intertainment", "bussiness" oreven "yoursite.com" and target by this channels in campaigns.
+Place subscription code on any sites and separate them by channel for follow targeting.
+For example set channels "adult", "intertainment", "bussiness" or even "yoursite.com" and target by this channels in campaigns.

 ### Fully self hosted web application